jeffpar/pcjs.v1/_posts/2017-01-03-pdp-11-tutorials.md

     sticky: top
 ---

 Introducing PDP-11 tutorials.
-For more information, keep scrolling.
+For more details, keep scrolling, and keep your eye on the VT100 below.

 {% include machine.html id="vt100" %}